 - to increase access to mental health services for vulnerable groups,

-- to ensure respect for rights and protection from harm of persons with mental health problems, and reduce stigma associated with mental health problems
+- to ensure respect for rights and protection from harm of persons with mental health problems, and reduce the stigma associated with mental health problems

 - to enhance availability and distribution of skilled human resources for mental health.